-Study periods are designed to provide a quiet, regulated environment in which to complete assignments.
+Study periods are designed to provide a quiet, regulated environment for senior students to complete assignments.
 Students enrolled in a study hall are encouraged to use this time wisely.
 Students are expected to follow the rules, regulations, and procedures established for study halls.
 The study hall teachers will make students aware of those responsibilities at the beginning of the term.